 Beginning October 1, 1998, the 1997 Wisconsin Acts 27 and 281 requires all students completing an educational clinical requirement (any contact with patients or children with the student in a caregiver role) to have a caregiver background check.
-LTC is required to perform these background checks to allow students to be placed into clinical facilities.
-LTC has the right to randomly ask students to complete an additional BID while in the program.
+LTC is required to perform these background checks for students to be placed into the clinical facilities.
+LTC has a right to randomly ask students to complete an additional BID anytime while in the program.

-As part of the program application process, each student is required to complete a Background Information Disclosure form, enclose the current processing fee payable to LTC, and return both to LTC.
+As part of the program application process, each student is required to complete a Background Information Disclosure form, please see Viewpoint for more details.

 If a record is found, LTC will pursue an investigation in conjunction with area clinical facilities to decide on whether the student can be placed in a clinical assignment.
-LTC cannot provide a student with a clinical experience unless they meet the guidelines of the facilities.
+LTC cannot provide a student with clinical experience unless they meet the guidelines of the facilities.
+All clinical placements must be approved by the clinical partners.